Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 After you find lenders that offer low rates, compare features that include:

 • Prequalification.
-Most personal loan providers allow you to prequalify with a soft credit check to get an idea rate offers before moving forward with a hard credit check.
-It’s helpful to reach out to your creditors for payoff amounts, current interest rates and to find out your credit score before applying.
+Most lenders let you prequalify with a soft credit check to preview rates before a hard inquiry.
+Gather your payoff amounts, current interest rates and credit score before applying.

 • Lender’s reputation.
 Read customer reviews and ratings to gain insight on how a lender handles customer support and how fast grievances are resolved.
 An overwhelming number of complaints may be a sign to find another lender.